The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341

-The \textit{Two Micron All Sky Survey} (2MASS) is a near-infrared all-sky survey, carried out with two automated 1.3-m telescopes, one in Arizona and one in Chile~\citep{2006Skrutskie}.
-The images are taken simultaneously at J (1.25 $\mu m$), H (1.65 $\mu m$), and K (2.17 $\mu m$) bands.
-Similar to WISE, we match our X-ray-and-radio samples to the 2MASS All-Sky Point Source Catalog (PSC) to extract the K band brightness of our matched objects.
-We use K band because it is most sensitive to the stellar mass~\citep{1999Bell}.
-After cross-correlating WISE's W4 and 2MASS's K-band, we end up with 4,549 targets for further follow-up.
+The 2MASS was a near-IR all-sky survey carried out with two automated 1.3 m telescopes, one in Arizona and one in Chile~\citep{2006Skrutskie}.
+The images were taken simultaneously at the $J$ (1.25 $\mu m$), $H$ (1.65 $\mu m$), and $K$ (2.17 $\mu m$) bands.
+As with WISE, we matched our X-ray and radio samples to the 2MASS All-sky Point Source Catalog (PSC) to extract the $K$-band brightness of our matched objects.
+We use the $K$ band because it is most sensitive to the stellar mass~\citep{Bell1999}.
+After cross-correlating WISE's $W4$ and 2MASS's $K$ band, we end up with 4549 targets for further follow-up.